-Tax-exempt bonds are a critical tool for counties in the budgeting and financing of these long-term investments in the infrastructure and facilities necessary to meet public demand.
-Without the tax-exemption, counties would pay more to raise capital, a cost that would ultimately be borne by taxpayers through means such as reduced spending on the roads and bridges that counties are responsible for, decreased economic development, higher taxes or higher user fees.
+Tax-exempt bonds are a critical tool for counties that facilitates the budgeting and financing of long-range investments in the infrastructure and facilities necessary to meet public demand.
+Without the tax-exemption, counties would pay more to raise capital, a cost that would ultimately be borne by the taxpayers, through means such as reduced spending on the roads and bridges that counties are responsible for, decreased economic development, higher taxes or higher user fees.

 KEY TALKING POINTS:

-- A fundamental feature of the first federal tax code written in 1913, tax-exempt financing is used by state and local governments to raise capital to finance public capital improvements and other projects, including infrastructure facilities that are vitally important to sustained economic growth.
+A fundamental feature of the first federal tax code written in 1913, tax-exempt financing is used by state and local governments to raise capital to finance public capital improvements and other projects, including infrastructure facilities that are vitally important to sustained economic growth.

-- Between 2003 and 2012, counties, localities, states and state/local authorities financed $3.2 trillion in infrastructure investment through tax-exempt municipal bonds.
+Between 2003 and 2012, counties, localities, states and state/local authorities financed $3.2 trillion in infrastructure investment through tax-exempt municipal bonds.

-- If municipal bonds were fully taxable during the 2003-2012 period, it is estimated that the financing for the 21 largest infrastructure purposes would have cost state and local governments an additional $495 billion of interest expense.
+If municipal bonds were fully taxable during the 2003-2012 period, it is estimated the financing for the 21 largest infrastructure purposes would have cost state and local governments an additional $495 billion of interest expense.
 If the 28 percent cap were in effect, the additional cost to state and local governments would have been approximately $173.4 billion.

-- For 2012, the debt service burden for counties would have risen by $9 billion if municipal bonds were fully taxable over the last 15 years and roughly $3.2 billion in the case of a 28 percent cap.
+For 2012, the debt service burden for counties would have risen by $9 billion if municipal bonds were fully taxable over the last 15 years and roughly $3.2 billion in the case of a 28 percent cap.
 Americans, as investors in municipal bonds and as taxpayers securing the payment of municipal bonds, would have borne this burden.

-- The municipal bond tax-exemption represents a fair allocation of the cost of projects between federal and state/local levels of government.
+The municipal bond tax-exemption represents a fair allocation of the cost of projects between federal and state/local levels of government.
 Through the use of tax-exempt municipal bonds, state and local governments invested 2.5 times more in infrastructure than the federal government.

 For further information, contact: Jack Peterson at 202.661.8805 or email@example.com